Chas W. Freeman Jr.

-Charles "Chas" W. Freeman Jr. (傅立民, born March 2, 1943) is an American retired diplomat and writer.
+Charles W. Freeman Jr. (傅立民, born March 2, 1943) is an American retired diplomat and writer.
 He served in the United States Foreign Service, the State and Defense Departments in many different capacities over the course of thirty years.
-Most notably, he worked as the main interpreter for Richard Nixon during his 1972 China visit and served as the U.S. Ambassador to Saudi Arabia from 1989 to 1992, where he dealt with the Persian Gulf War.
+Most notably, he worked as the main interpreter for Richard Nixon during his 1972 China visit and served as the U.S. Ambassador to Saudi Arabia from 1989 to 1992, where he dealt with the Gulf War.

 He is a past president of the Middle East Policy Council, co-chair of the U.S. China Policy Foundation and a Lifetime Director of the Atlantic Council.
 In February 2009, it was reported that Freeman was then-Director of National Intelligence Dennis C. Blair's choice to chair the National Intelligence Council in the Obama administration.
 After several weeks of criticisms, he withdrew his name from consideration.

 Early life and education

-Freeman was born in Washington, D.C., on March 2, 1943, to Charles Wellman Freeman and Carla Elizabeth Park, who died when he was nine years old.
+Freeman was born in Washington, D.C., on March 2, 1943, to Charles Wellman Freeman and Carla Elizabeth Park.
+His mother died when he was nine years old.
 His father, an MIT graduate from Rhode Island who served in the United States Navy during World War II, "declined to join the family business" in Rhode Island and started his own business, with the help of a G.I. loan.
-As a child Freeman lived in Nassau, the Bahamas, where his father's business was located, and attended the St. Andrew's School.
-But he returned to the United States at age 13 to attend Milton Academy, a private boarding school in Massachusetts.
+As a child Freeman lived in Nassau, The Bahamas, where his father's business was located, and attended the St. Andrew's School.
+He returned to the United States at age 13 to attend Milton Academy, a private boarding school in Massachusetts.

 Freeman matriculated at Yale University in 1960 with a full scholarship and graduated early, magna cum laude, in 1963.
 He studied at the National Autonomous University of Mexico "for a while, when I was supposed to be at Yale."
 After graduating from Yale he entered Harvard Law School, but he left during his second year to pursue a career in the United States Foreign Service.
-He finished his J.D degree at Harvard nine years later.
+He finished his JD degree at Harvard nine years later.